vegaFlex/vegaFlex/README.md

 🖥️ I also have experience with **JavaScript at a fundamental level**, allowing me to build responsive and user-friendly interfaces.

-## My Projects
+## Hosted Applications
+Here are my hosted applications:
 - 🌐 **[EventHub](https://eventhub-fta3fsb7dgctfagd.italynorth-01.azurewebsites.net/bg/)** – A multifunctional event management platform.
 - 📚 **[BookZone](https://bookzone-bg-ckd0b9b3abdvfncx.italynorth-01.azurewebsites.net/)** – An online bookstore with advanced user interaction features.

+I am also actively working on several other projects that are still in development and not yet hosted.
+Stay tuned for updates!

-📩 Feel free to connect with me or explore my projects! 🚀
+📩 Feel free to connect with me or explore my projects!